nadeemohd/nextJsLearn/README.md

 Server Actions are also deeply integrated with Next.js [caching](https://nextjs.org/docs/app/building-your-application/caching).
 When a form is submitted through a Server Action, not only can you use the action to mutate data, but you can also revalidate the associated cache using APIs like `revalidatePath` and `revalidateTag`.

 Next.js has a [Client-side Router Cache](https://nextjs.org/docs/app/building-your-application/caching#router-cache) that stores the route segments in the user's browser for a time.
 Along with [prefetching](https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating#1-prefetching), this cache ensures that users can quickly navigate between routes while reducing the number of requests made to the server.

+#### Dynamic Routes
+When you don't know the exact segment names ahead of time and want to create routes from dynamic data, you can use Dynamic Segments that are filled in at request time or [prerendered](https://nextjs.org/docs/app/building-your-application/routing/dynamic-routes#generating-static-params) at build time.